Hudson Valley Wedding Venues by Type

 We're here to help.
 We are Hudson Valley wedding photographers, not wedding planners, but we've helped enough couples to get an idea of what stresses them out and what sparks joy.
 We're local and we know, for example, that Tuthilltown Distillery isn't booking weddings this year, but a newly opened historic mill down the road is.
 Or that October is the new peak season but September can be just as awesome.

 Wedding planning advice is everywhere, but there's not a lot of it that is geared specifically to the Hudson Valley.
 First we'll give you what you came here for - wedding venues.
 Lots of 'em.
+We organize venues two ways - first by type and then also by location.
 Then we'll also give you the overview and vibe to help you narrow down what you are looking for.

 And you're also going to need a wedding photographer.
 So check out our wedding photography page for resources and our portfolio of heartfelt and happy images.